thesephist/gemini/README.md

 - There needs to be smoother lead-in from accepting a request to actually sending an email to them for the first time. _This is the awkwardness barrier.
 Fix it._
 - If authenticating from an external link, redirect them after auth!
 - It's not super obvious that you wait for an email if you don't find someone on there already.
 Make it obvious.
-- In the classmates list, exclude the ones that have not only sent the user a message (already done), but also those that are matched fully.

 Landing page improvements